Research is a team effort

 Lab head

 Thorsten originates from Austria, where he studied Molecular Biology at the University of Vienna.
-After completion of his master’s thesis in 2007, he was awarded a PhD-fellowship at the University of Sheffield to work on neuronal differentiation of mouse embryonic stem cells.
-Following his passion for pluripotency and embryonic development, he subsequently joined the laboratories of Prof. Austin Smith and Prof. Jennifer Nichols in 2010.
+After completion of his master’s thesis, he was awarded a PhD-fellowship at the University of Sheffield to work on neuronal differentiation of mouse embryonic stem cells.
+Following his passion for pluripotency, he joined the laboratories of Prof. Austin Smith and Prof. Jennifer Nichols in 2010.
 His early postdoctoral research addressed the relationship of pluripotent embryonic stem cells to the early embryo.
-Thorsten provided transcriptional and functional evidence that the closest in vivo counterpart of mouse embryonic stem cells is the preimplantation epiblast.
-Between 2010 to 2015, he pioneered genome-wide comparison of mouse to non-human primate development by lineage-specific RNA-seq, which identified a primate specific role for WNT signalling during early lineage specification.
-In 2017, he was awarded a Sir Henry Dale Fellowship to start his own group – the Laboratory for Primate Embryogenesis – at the Department of Physiology, Development and Neuroscience at the University of Cambridge.
-Thorsten is a member of the Cambridge Stem Cell Institute, the Centre for Trophoblast Research, the Anne McLaren Trust Fund and fellow of Darwin College.
+Thorsten established that the closest in vivo counterpart of mouse embryonic stem cells is the preimplantation epiblast.
+He also pioneered single-cell RNA-seq in marmoset embryos, which identified a primate-specific role for WNT signalling during early lineage specification.
+In 2017, Thorsten was awarded a Sir Henry Dale Fellowship to start his own group – the Laboratory for Primate Embryogenesis –at the University of Cambridge.
+Since 2023, his group operates across two lab sites, one at the Cambridge Stem Cell Institute and one in the Department of Physiology, Development and Neuroscience.
+The ongoing work in his group aims to unravel early human development with next-generation stem cell-based embryo models.
+Thorsten is a Fund Manager of the Anne McLaren Trust Fund and Fellow of Darwin College.

 Christopher Penfold, PhD